michaelb/auto-ytdl/README.md

 ## v1.2.0 changelog

-> Soundcloud is now excplicitly supported, though the user should tweak config options to not be limited to free-tier low quality audio.
+> Soundcloud is now explicitly supported, though the user should tweak config options to not be limited to free-tier low quality audio.
 > Windows support

 # Table of Contents